siddharth1701/dentex.github.io/source/apps/youtubedownloader/index.markdown

 - Some very long running downloads may be forced to PAUSE state if the app is not kept to the front.
 In this cases a manual resume is needed.

 ##ANTI-FEATURES
-Are not supported for download all video that:
+Are not supported for download all videos that:

-- Require login (i.e. age restricted video);
+- Require login (i.e. age restricted videos);
 - Implement encrypted streams (some complete movies);
 - Are not available in your country;
 - Are live events.